damianhakert/damianhakert.github.io/source/_posts/2016-01-13-future-direction-gitlab.markdown

 For open source projects, suspicions might be raised about the direction of the project being too swayed by customers.
 It's a delicate balance we're trying to reach.

 Especially as we navigate making GitLab into a viable, self-sustaining project, it means we do have requests coming from customers using our software.
 In the GitLab project you will come across issues marked "[customer](https://gitlab.com/gitlab-org/gitlab-ce/issues?label_name=customer)" to indicate requests by customers.
-Sometimes, the identity of the customer is obscured.
+The identity of the customer is always obscured.

 Overall this means it's easier to find out where issues arose from, and later on it is also easier for us to follow up with customers who originated the request.
+People are free to comment in the issues to help shape the issue.
+People are very welcome to contribute features to ensure everyone has them faster.
+We believe this level of transparency is helpful for users, and also for encouraging contribution and collaboration.

 ## Conclusion